PurpurMC/PurpurDocs/docs/Configuration.md

     - **description**: Makes this mob ridable in water (it wont eject you)
 * give-saddle-back
     - **default**: false
-    - **description**: Shift and right-click a pig with a saddle on it's back to remove it with this option enabled
+    - **description**: Sneak and right-click a pig with a saddle on it's back to remove it with this option enabled
 * breeding-delay-ticks
     - **default**: 6000
     - **description**: The amount of ticks to wait before being able to breed again